 Overmolding magnets refers to the process of encapsulating magnets with plastic through injection molding.
 In this process, a plastic material is injected into a mold cavity that contains the magnet, and the plastic then solidifies around the magnet, creating a secure and protective encapsulation.

 Overmolded magnets are an advanced manufacturing process that enhances magnetic performance and durability by completely encapsulating magnetic material with plastic.
-Here are the detailed steps of the overmolding magnet process:
+Here are the detailed steps of the overmolding magnets process:

 Manufacturing or selecting a suitable magnet that can be any shape and size depending on the end product requirements.